coronelGuasap9809/computing-assessment/README.md

 If my project doesn't work or run properly, then I don't know what to tell you except "bug".

 ## Contributing
-This repository s mainly so I can run it from GitHub pages so I won't be adding public pull requests.
+This repository is mainly so I can run it from GitHub pages so I won't be adding public pull requests.
 Feel free to do what you want with it by cloning.

 ## License
 This project is licensed under the MIT License.